dhis2/dhis2-android-sdk/docs/content/developer/maps.md

 - imageUrl: it might look like `https://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png`.
 - subdomains: map providers usually offer a list of subdomains, for example `["a", "b", "c", "d"]`.
 - subdomainPlaceholder: the token that must be replaced in the imageUrl, in this case `{s}`.
-- external: whether the map is user-defined (external) or built-in (bing, openstreetmaps).
+- external: whether the map is user-defined (external) or built-in (bing, azure, openstreetmaps).
+- linkedLayerUid: some layers (like Azure Hybrid) are composed of multiple map layers.
+In that case, this field contains the UID of the base layer that this layer should be rendered on top of.

 It is straightforward to get the list of imageUrls by iterating the subdomain list and using the placeholder to replace it in the url.